ingorichtsmeier/ingo-camunda-examples/projects/cob/README.md

 ------------------------
 In the process definition, the user tasks have an attached non-canceling message receive event called override.
 If the process instance receives an override message, it will create an additional task 'Review Override Request' for Management.
 In this task, the user can approve the Override and the original request and decide to publish the counterparty immediately or reject the override.

-If you are interested how to do it with the Java API, check out the CounterpartyOnboardingTest.java, method overrideRequest().
+If you are interested how to do it with the Java API, check out the `CounterpartyOnboardingTest.java`, method `overrideRequest()`.

 To do it with the REST-API, you have to call two rest services to create the message event.